klhuillier/con-error/README.md

 ## Config methods

-## `.maxDepth(number)`

-Returns a new `CeFormat` which will only print the given number of causes.

-e.g., .maxDepth(1) will show the ConError as well as the first cause error and will not print any further causes. .maxDepth(0) only shows the referent ConError.

 ## `.fullStacks()`

 Returns a new `CeFormat` which will print full stack traces for every error.
 Default behavior